PsyDefDetect-Shared-Task/PsyDefDetect-Shared-Task.github.io/index.md

 <details class="faq-item">
 <summary>How do I register my team?</summary>
 <div class="faq-answer">
 <p>We will release a Google Form for team registration at the end of the evaluation period.
-In the form, each team will select <strong>3 submission IDs</strong> from their CodaBench submissions as their final entries for ranking.</p>
 </div>
 </details>